Kärcher Stationary high pressure unit HDC Classic

 - Can be used by two persons at the same time.

-- Available at the touch of a button, with no set-up times and transport of mobile machines.

-- The pump starts as soon as the trigger gun is activated, allowing convenient working from any supply point.
+- The pump starts when the gun is operated.
+This enables easy working from any extraction point.

 Is ready for use quickly at any time